binarymusa/Automobile_commerce/README.md

   and a RUN.PY file for firing up the app

-Codes to run the app.
+Follow the below steps to run the app:
+Ensure you have a version of python installed.

+In the run.py file, give the port number that is free for your computer

+To execute the app, open the directory in the terminal and write the code:

   python run.py or python3 run.py

 using a wsgi server such as gunicorn with nginx :
     gunicorn -w 4 -b 0.0.0.8000 run:app